Ken Burns: Personal life

 In 1979, Burns moved from Manhattan, New York City, to Walpole, New Hampshire, where he rented a house that he eventually bought.
 The original reason for the move was that his rent in Manhattan rose from US$275 to $325 (from US$ to $ in dollars).
 He has credited the move to the small town with ultimately jump-starting his later success, and he still resides there to this day.

 In 1982, Burns married Amy Stechler.
 The couple had two daughters, Sarah and Lilly.
 Their marriage ended in divorce in 1993.

-On October 18, 2003, Burns married for a second time to Julie Deborah Brown, daughter of Leslie Mundjer and the Smith Barney senior vice president Richard Brown.
+On October 18, 2003, Burns married Julie Deborah Brown, daughter of Leslie Mundjer and the Smith Barney senior vice president Richard Brown.
 Julie Deborah Brown founded Room to Grow, a non-profit organization providing aid to children separated from their families.
 They have two daughters.

 Burns is a descendant of Johannes de Peyster Sr. through Gerardus Clarkson, an American Revolutionary War physician from Philadelphia, and he is a distant relative of Scottish poet Robert Burns.
 In 2014, Burns appeared in Henry Louis Gates's Finding Your Roots where he discovered that he is a descendant of a slave owner from the Deep South, in addition to having a lineage which traces back to Colonial Americans of Loyalist allegiance during the American Revolution.

 Burns is an avid quilt collector.
 About one-third of the quilts from his personal collection were displayed at the International Quilt Museum at the University of Nebraska–Lincoln from January 19 to May 13, 2018.

 When asked if he would ever make a film regarding his mother Lyla, Burns responded: "All of my films are about her.
 I don't think I could do it directly, because of how intensely painful it is."

-Burns has recounted his devotion to the New York Times crossword puzzle, saying in 2022, "There has not been a day since [appearing in the documentary Wordplay] when I haven't done the New York Times crossword puzzle."

 On episode #2336 of The Joe Rogan Experience, Burns was interviewed by podcaster Joe Rogan about his life and filmography.